Olive Tapenade Recipes

-You can make a green olive tapenade, a ripe olive tapenade, or use a combination of both types of olives in your tapenade recipes.
+You can make a green olive tapenade, a ripe olive tapenade, or use a combination of both types in your tapenade recipes.

-A green olive tapenade is made from olives that were picked young and unripe.
-And ripe olives are usually preferred when you want to create a more rich tasting olive tapenade.
+A green olive tapenade is usually made from olives that were picked

 Olive Tapenade Recipes - Green Olive Tapenade

-1 cup Picholine Green Olives
+- 1 cup Naturally Cured Green Olives

-Rinsed Capers to Taste
+- Rinsed Capers to Taste

-1 Tbsp. of Fresh Organic Lemon Juice
+- 1 Tbsp. of Fresh Organic Lemon Juice

-1/2 cup of Cold-Pressed Italian Extra Virgin Olive Oil
+- 1/2 cup of Cold-Pressed Italian Extra Virgin Olive Oil

-1/2 cup of Chopped Organic Italian Parsley or Your Favorite Freshly Picked Herb
+- 1/2 cup of Chopped Organic Italian Parsley or Your Favorite Freshly Picked Herb

-Pit olives and add all ingredients to a food processor or blender.
+- Pit olives and add all ingredients to a food processor or blender.
 Pulse a few times until well combined.

 And green olives can contain twice as much sodium.

 Ideas for Your Olive Tapenade Recipes